Who We Are

 He’s passionate about community service and currently serves on the board of Housing Initiatives of Princeton, a provider of transitional housing and emergency rental assistance for families facing imminent homelessness; HIP provides financial and social services (counseling) which generally changes the trajectory of their clients’ lives.
 Ira has served as a trustee of Princeton Junior School for many years and his only daughter, Courtland, graduated from Princeton Day School, having attended since kindergarten.
 He has also served on the vestry of Trinity Church, Princeton.

-Jane Malloy – Board Treasurer
+Kenya Bullock – Board Treasurer

 Jean Bickal – Board Member